What The AFAS Falcon Loan Can Help With

 - Child Care Expenses

-The AFAS Falcon Loan program is a streamlined process to provide Active Duty Air Force Members and Air Force Reserve with expedited financial assistance for financial emergencies.
+The AFAS Falcon Loan program is a streamlined process to provide Active Duty Air National Guard and Air Force Reserve members with expedited financial assistance for financial emergencies.
 Less information is required to apply for this loan, but the loan amount cannot exceed $1,000.

 The Falcon Loan was created as a complement to the AFAS Standard Assistance program.
-Receiving a Falcon Loan does not make an Airman ineligible to receive Standard Assistance if another financial emergency occurs while working to repay a Falcon Loan.
-For more on AFAS Emergency Loan information please view Which Loan Is Right For Me page.
+Receiving a Falcon Loan does not make an Airman or Guardian ineligible to receive Standard Assistance if another financial emergency occurs while working to repay a Falcon Loan.
+For more on AFAS Emergency Loan and Grant information please view Which Loan Is Right For Me page.

 The AFAS Falcon Loan is available to: